riadeane/lunchmoney-fintoc-api/README.md

 ### API Requirements

-* This application uses the [Fintoc List Movements endpoint](https://docs.fintoc.com/reference/movements-list) and the [Lunch Money transactions API](https://lunchmoney.dev/#transactions) to move data.
-Make sure your Fintoc link or account ID is correct.
 * If you provide a `LUNCHMONEY_ASSET_ID`, new transactions will be associated with that asset.
 Otherwise, the transactions will not specify an asset and may appear under your default account.

 ### Duplicate Detection